San Miguel de Allende Property Investment 2026 Guide 2026

 Choose Merida for higher yields with colonial charm.
 Choose Puerto Vallarta for beach lifestyle with higher returns.
 Choose San Miguel for maximum stability with cultural depth and ownership simplicity.

-Buyer scenarios for san miguel de allende property
+What should buyers verify on buyer scenarios for san miguel de allende property?

 Cash buyer under $500K: Prioritise clear title, completed utilities, and HOA docs you can read in English with a notario review.
 Budget 6–8% closing stack on top of price.